GoogleFeud/ts-runtime-checks/README.md

 - `Num<{min, max, type}>` - More detailed number requirements.
 - `Str<{matches, length}>` - More detailed string requirements.
 - `Arr<{length, minLen, maxLen}>` - More detailed array requirements.
-- `NoCheck<Type, removeExtra>`- Doesn't generate checks for the provided type.
+- `NoCheck<Type>`- Doesn't generate checks for the provided type.
-- `ExactProps<Obj>` - Makes sure the value doesn't have any excessive properties.
+- `ExactProps<Obj, removeExtra, useDeleteOperator>` - Makes sure the value doesn't have any excessive properties.
 - `If<Type, Condition, fullCheck>` - Checks if `Condition` is true for the value of type `Type`.
 - `Expr<string>` - Turns the string into an expression.
 Can be used in markers which require a javascript value - `EarlyReturn`, `Num.min/max` and `Str.matches` for example.
 - `Infer<Type>` / `Resolve<Type>` - Creating validation for type parameters.